Launching a Successful Video Marketing Campaign

 For instance, if your Facebook account stats show that posts with videos on your page are the most active, like here,

-you can consider your Facebook account as the main platform for your video marketing campaign.
+you can consider your Facebook account as the main platform for your campaign.

 Activity on your posts, including comments, likes and shares, is the source of unique metrics, mined from social media platforms.
-They give you important information on what your existing social media audience likes and wants to see, and you can use it in your video marketing campaign.
+They give you important information on what your existing social media audience likes and wants to see, and you can use this information to your advantage.
 Social data that can be mined from them, can give a serious boost to your creativity, providing you with plenty of content ideas.
 Here’s how you can use them.

 Likes and Shares